-The research team is conducting a randomized controlled trial to determine if “comfort eating” actually does reduce stress; and, if so, if eating healthy food can produce the same stress-relieving effects as eating less healthy foods.
-This is the first randomized, controlled experiment testing the causal effects of comfort eating on physiological stress markers.
+The project team conducted a randomized controlled trial to determine if “comfort eating” actually reduces stress, and, if so, if eating healthy food can produce the same stress-relieving effects as eating less healthy foods.
+This was the first randomized, controlled experiment testing the causal effects of comfort eating on physiological stress markers.

 Outcomes & Methodology

 Piecewise multilevel growth curve modeling was used to analyze mood, rumination, physiology (impedance cardiography, electrodermal activity, respiration, heart rate), and cortisol levels.
 The PROCESS statistical macro was used to investigate the variables of global perceived stress, comfort eating expectations, and self-reported feelings of guilt.